All Episodes

 Now, Bernie Sanders is refusing to disavow his past support for a maximum wage cap.

-Oh, well, that's gonna really be productive.
+Oh, well, that's going to really be productive.

 So let me see.